Hi Folks,

 Christensen "Unlearning the Myths that Bind Us" Quotes

 "The "secret education," as Chilean writer Ariel Dorfman dubs it, delivered by children's books and movies, instructs young people to accept the world as it is portrayed in these social blueprints.
-And often that world depicts the domination of one sex, one race, one class, or one country over weaker counterpart.
+And often that world depicts the domination of one sex, one race, one class, or one country over a weaker counterpart.
 After studying cartoons and children's literature, my student Omar wrote: "When we read children's books, we aren't just reading cute little stories, we are discovering the tools with which a young society is manipulated."

 Christensen speaks of a "secret education."
 What is her argument?
 What is the "secret education?"
 How are you familiar with it?